TypeChecked/unity/README.md

 ### Generic classes

 Generic classes are simpler than ordinary classes - they _already_ have their contents defined by a higher level of code.
-Here is `PairConcept` and it's implementation `Pair`:
+Here is `PairConcept` and its implementation `Pair`:

 ```scala
   trait PairConcept[A, B] {